ReclaiMe Data Recovery Training

 checksums

-Check optional properties for a file
+Check properties a file required to have

 content